WHO IS ARNAB GOSWAMI?

 2. Granting him liberty to move Sessions Court for regular bail

-Arnab Goswami filed a Criminal Appeal in the Supreme Court of India i.e. Arnab Ranjan Goswami vs State of Maharashtra.
+Arnab Goswami filed a Criminal Appeal in the Supreme Court of India i.e. Arnab Ranjan Goswami vs the State of Maharashtra.

 OBSERVATIONS OF SUPREME COURT